 Initially, when he wore the brace, Angela told Judy that Tyson would probably swing his leg out to the side.
 Sure enough, Tyson swung his leg to the side for the first 24 hours, before he got used to the device.

 After that, he was completely accepting of it.

 Angela recommended Tyson wear the brace for short periods of time to start out with so that he could get used to it and not develop sores.
 So Judy followed her advice, gradually increasing his wear time over a period of days and weeks.
 When she saw the brace was making the area around his groin a little raw, Judy brought the brace back to Animal Ortho Care.
-Founder Derrick Campana shaved the device down a bit so it was less intrusive, and Tyson was able to wear it comfortably.
+The brace was shaved down a bit so it was less intrusive, and Tyson was able to wear it comfortably.

 Angela told Judy that it would probably take Tyson five to seven months to heal completely; that he’d get better bit by bit.
 After five months, Judy saw Tyson was stronger.
 She started weaning him off the brace, only having him wear it for long walks to protect the newly healed scar tissue.